Flavor of Love Girls: Charm School: Dirty Drawers Done Dirt Cheap

 Firestone picked Darra and Schatar for dessert.
 Firestone ultimately picked Schatar over Darra.
 Brooke decided to get even, mainly for Schatar stealing Heather's dress, by putting a pair of underwear up on her picture.
-When Shay and Brooke point out Schatar's underwear on her picture, Schatar denies they're hers.
+When Shay, Larissa, and Brooke point out Schatar's underwear on her picture, Schatar denies they're hers.
 Schatar went to Firestone's event, in which she had to be a spokesmodel.

 The rest of the class had to pair up and make Mo'Nique a meal from her cookbook, "Skinny Cooks Can't be Trusted".
 Leilene had an anxiety attack because she cannot cook and arrives to the kitchen late.
 Saaphyri commented on how Leilene has three children but cannot cook.
 No one let her help since they were almost finished, so she was left to make grilled cheese sandwiches by herself.
 Mo'Nique had lunch and tried the girls' food.
 The girls told on Leilene because she was not in the kitchen on time to do her part and she made something that was not in the book.
 Leilene got upset but tried not to cry so she would not look emotional.
 Mo'Nique made a point of asking for the grilled cheese sandwiches, which she sampled first.

 The girls had to role-play each other.
 Brooke was made fun of for freaking out about the dresses, and everyone laughed.
 When Jennifer role-played Shay, everyone laughed as well.
 When Saaphyri was told to role-play Cristal, she made fun of how Cristal talks too much.
 Cristal role-played Saaphyri by screaming.
 Mo'Nique commented on how the girls were fighting and the lunch was not even a competition.

 Elimination was between Larissa, Cristal, and Heather.
-Mo'Nique gave reasoning that Larissa acted childish, Cristal was self-absorbed, and Heather possessed a diva and self-centered attitude.
+Mo'Nique reasoned that Larissa acted childish, Cristal was self-absorbed, and Heather possessed a diva and self-centered attitude.
 Heather was ultimately expelled.
 Larissa commented afterward that it sent the wrong message for Schatar not to be punished for her actions, noting that she might do the same thing to Schatar, "or anyone else, to get ahead."